 Home Chef is a food delivery service that is based in Chicago, Illinois.
-The company produces weekly meal kits delivered your home.
-The subscriptions based service included kits contain pre-portioned ingredients and recipes cards.
+The company produces weekly meal kits delivered to your home.
+The subscriptions based service included kits contain pre-portioned ingredients and recipe cards.
 The kits are delivered weekly to most of the United States.
 Founder and CEO, Pat Vihtelic started Home Chef in June 2013.

-The company was Founded in 2013 by founder and CEO Pat Vihtelic.
+The company was founded in 2013 by founder and CEO Pat Vihtelic.
 It was one of the first food delivery services.
 The goal of the company is to provide everything you need to bring more delicious meals and moments to the table, no matter how busy you are.
-According to their website, simplicity is their mantra and preparing and enjoying a home-cooked meal should be a simply delicious experience.
+According to their website, simplicity is their mantra, and preparing and enjoying a home-cooked meal should be a simply delicious experience.